polarfire-soc/.github/profile/README.md

 ## Resources

-Below is a list of the different deliverables that can be found in this
+Below is a list of the different resources that can be found in this
 organization:

 **Documentation**